JHKim-snu/jhkim-snu.github.io/index.md

 # News

+- [Jun 2025] Excited to join the Program Committee as a reviewer for the NeurIPS 2025 workshop on <a href="https://existentialrobotics.org/Neurips_2025_Workshop_R4A/">R4A: Spatial, Temporal, and Symbolic Reasoning for Physical Agents</a>
 - [Apr 2025] Our paper <a href="https://clip-rt.github.io/">CLIP‑RT</a> has been accepted to <a href="https://roboticsconference.org/">RSS 2025</a>!
 - [Feb 2025] We have a <a href="https://arxiv.org/abs/2404.15190">paper</a> accepted to <a href="https://2025.ieee-icra.org/">ICRA 2025</a>!
 - [Dec 2024] Excited to have a spotlight talk at <a href="https://aisummit2024.kr/">Korea AI Summit 2024</a>!